TL/DW: .css_day#ui-special

 Why we don't need multi tasking

-An article, posted about 14 years ago filed in experience, ipad, design, interaction, user, applications & multitasking.
+An article, posted more than 14 years ago filed in experience, ipad, design, interaction, user, applications & multitasking.

 Because computers can multi-tasks doesn't mean they should.
 People are actually quite bad at multi tasking.
 Computers, like any other tool, are made to support tasks.
 Make things easier to accomplish.
 Requiring users to multi task is far from supportive.
 Every interruption, which switching interfaces is, takes time to recover from.
 Hence, instead of promoting the idea of multi-tasking, computer makers should think more about completing tasks users are confronted with.